 - Beating too fast

-You may feel heart palpitations in your throat or neck, as well as your chest.
-Heart palpitations can occur whether you're active or at rest, and whether you're standing, seated or lying down.
+You might feel heart palpitations in your throat or neck, as well as your chest.
+They can occur when you're active or at rest.

 When to see a doctor